CollinAlpert/Java2DB/README.md

 	    // register the services and all that QueryConstraints.addConstraint(Person.class, person -> person.getAge() >= 18);
 	    QueryConstraints.addConstraint(Person.class, person -> person.getId() >= 0);
-	    // Now, every query executed to the person table will contain these conditions.
+	    // Now, every DQL query executed to the person table will contain these conditions.
 	}
 }
 ```